Last updated: January 11, 2021

 Take a last dip in the hot springs or take another hike in search of birds.
 By late morning our pilot returns to take us to Cape Krusenstern.
 After a 2 hour flight we land on the beach and set up camp within sight and sound of the Chukchi Sea.
 The coast offers a whole new suite of birdlife and vistas.
 We can hike the beach, explore the ancient beach ridges or trek inland into the rocky hills.

-We get to spend bulk of the day exploring Cape Krusenstern.
-Perhaps we will watch musk ox calves cavorting in the willows or maybe send the morning visiting with Eskimo fishermen.
+We have the morning to enjoy the Arctic Coast.
 By late afternoon we reluctantly break camp and await our pilot.
-Its a quick flight back to Kotzebue and we arrive in time for an evening departure on Alaska Airlines to Anchorage.
+It is a quick flight back to Kotzebue and we arrive in time for the evening departure on Alaska Airlines to Anchorage.
+Or if you prefer you can spend another night in Kotzebue.